 Unwelcome Comments About One’s Physical Appearance

 Joe and Sally regularly arrive at the office at the same time.
 Although Sally never comments on Joe’s appearance, Joe often tells Sally that she looks “sexy” or “hot” in her outfit.
 Joe continues to make these comments, despite Sally’s objections.
-This too violates the EEOC’s Policy Guidance on Current Issues of Sexual Harassment.
+This hostile workplace example, too, violates the EEOC’s Policy Guidance on Current Issues of Sexual Harassment.

 Jokes About One’s Gender, Sexual or Racial Identity, or Disability